-Video format files may be included as document products (and only as document products) provided that they are supplemental material and are not intended to replace textual documentation.
+Encoded video files may be included as document products to supplement text and PDF/A documentation.
+Videos may not be used as a substitute for textual documentation.
 Videos are subject to the following restrictions:

-- The file format must be MPEG-4 Part 14 (.mp4)

-- The video codec must be H.264

-- The audio codec must be AAC.
+- The file format must be MPEG-4 Part 14 (.mp4) - The video codec must be H.264 - If audio accompanies the video, the audio codec must be AAC.